 In May 1864, upriver Pai Mārire supporters were defeated at Moutoa Island, near Rānana, by lower river Māori led by Hōri Kīngi Te Ānaua, with support from Hoani Wiremu Hīpango and Mete Kīngi Te Rangi Paetahi.
 In anticipation of an attack on Whanganui, a series of redoubts (fortifications) were built along the river and on the town’s north-western outskirts.
-A provincial councillor, James Hewett, was killed on his farm within 3 kilometres of a redoubt in February 1865.
+A provincial councillor, James Hewett, was killed on his farm just 3 kilometres from a redoubt in February 1865.

 Tītokowaru’s support collapsed in February 1869, and Ngā Rauru villages and cultivations were destroyed as government troops pursued him and his followers.
-Many Ngā Rauru retreated to the upper Whanganui River, living there under the protection of Te Keepa Te Rangihiwinui, until they were able to return home in 1873.
+Many Ngā Rauru retreated to the upper Whanganui River, living there under the protection of Te Keepa Te Rangihiwinui until they were able to return home in 1873.

 After hostilities ceased, European settlement recommenced on the plain north-west of Whanganui.
 It had proceeded in the meantime on the Rangitīkei coastal lowland, where the town of Marton was established in 1866.

-From 1870 to 1930, European settlement advanced into the Whanganui hinterland on the back of purchases of Māori land; road and railway building; and the felling and burning of forest to create pasture.
+From 1870 to 1930, European settlement advanced into the Whanganui hinterland on the back of purchases of Māori land, road and railway building, and the felling and burning of forest to create pasture.

 It was from Whanganui, not New Plymouth, that South Taranaki was settled.
 In 1871 coaches began running to Hāwera, and townships were established at Maxwell and Waitōtara.
-The railway reached Kai Iwi in 1879 and Waverley (formerly Wairoa) in 1881, linking to the line from New Plymouth in 1885.
+The railway reached Kai Iwi in 1879 and Waverley (formerly Wairoa) in 1881, linking to the inland line from New Plymouth in 1885.
 Roads and farms also penetrated the inland valleys.

 The Turakina River valley was progressively opened up from the late 1860s, and the Whangaehu from the 1870s.
 Settlers were mostly Scottish.
 A network of tracks criss-crossed the valleys; some became dray tracks and eventually roads.
 The only township that developed in this hill country was Mangamāhū.

 A block was leased from Māori in 1874 at Karioi, on the unforested part of the Waimarino plain.
-Between 1880 and 1882, H. C. Field supervised the cutting of a bridle track up the Mangawhero valley to Kākātahi, then north-east to Karioi, closely following the route he had surveyed in 1869.
+Between 1880 and 1882, H. C. Field supervised the cutting of a bridle track up the Mangawhero valley to Kākātahi, then north-east to Karioi, following the route he had surveyed in 1869.
 Settlement advanced up the track from the late 1880s.

 The Waimarino block itself was purchased by the government in 1887.
 A track was cut from Pipiriki on the Whanganui River to Karioi on the Waimarino plain in 1886, and widened for dray traffic in 1893, a year after a river steamer service from Whanganui began.
-Settlements established at Raetihi in 1892 and Ōhakune in 1895 were serviced via this route.
+Settlements established at Raetihi in 1892 and Ohakune in 1895 were serviced via this route.

 The Whanganui region’s rapid expansion in the half-century before 1920 concealed a vulnerability.
 Pioneering had created work in the sawmills, and on the railway and roads, but the farms themselves did not employ many people – and when produce prices fell, many were not viable.

-Over 50 sawmills operated within a 12-kilometre radius of Raetihi and Ōhakune between 1920 and 1925.
+Over 50 sawmills operated within a 12-kilometre radius of Raetihi and Ohakune between 1920 and 1925.
 By 1945, there were just six in Waimarino county.
 The last mill closed in 1955.